 Using a starter#

-I need to be honest with you - the documentation is way too technical when trying to get started with it.
-That why I used a starter.
+I need to be honest with you - the documentation is way too technical when trying to get started with Eleventy.
+That's why I used a starter.

-I chose a beautiful started made by Stephanie Eckles, called 11ty-netlify-jumpstart.
+I chose a beautiful starter made by Stephanie Eckles, called 11ty-netlify-jumpstart.
 It has a very good "getting started" section.